 After Artscape was founded in Malmö, they managed to persuade the city to start two street art projects in 2014 and 2015.
 Without saying, it draws some attention to what Artscape created together with the artists.
 And in 2016 it was time to take a successful art concept to a new city: Gothenburg.

-Surprisingly, Artscape was invited by Gothenburg City to do their thing!
-Gothenburg, historically known for a zero-tolerance to graffiti or any type of street art, now opened up to a ground-breaking cultural event with public art.
+Surprisingly, Artscape was invited by Gothenburg City to do its thing!
+Gothenburg, historically known for its zero tolerance to graffiti or any type of street art, now opened up to a ground-breaking cultural event with public art.

 With the drive and devotion of Artscape, Gothenburg became Scandinavia's largest urban art project up to date, at the time.

-With 18 small and huge art pieces completed in less than a month, it was not less than a great success!
-Artscape also hosted artist talks, and had workshops with locals getting involved in the street art.
+With 18 small and huge art pieces completed in less than a month, it was no less than a great success!
+Artscape also hosted artist talks and had workshops with locals getting involved in street art.

-I would say this was a huge game-changer for how people accepted and saw the concept and beauty with street art.
+I would say this was a huge game-changer for how people accepted and saw the concept and beauty of street art.

 "Braided Sisters" (Left and Right) Artist: Hueman (USA)